V-Sekai/godot-hierachical-task-network/README.md

 This library is a C++17 version of [Pyhop](https://bitbucket.org/dananau/pyhop/src/master/) implementation.

-In the [tests](tests) folder you can see one example that uses the library.
 The application that uses this library must implement the following:

 - Planning Domain which has all methods and operators
 - Planning Problem which has the initial state of the world and the task to be solved